 3. Boil or steam until leaves pull away from the bottom easily.

 4. Serve with melted butter or herbed mayonnaise.
-Check out these sauces for artichokes for more flavor.
+Check out these artichoke dipping sauces for more flavor.